How to Make Korean Cucumber Kimchi (Oi Sobagi) – Easy Summer Recipe

 1 tbsp toasted sesame seeds

-🥄 How to Make Oi Sobagi
+🥄 How to Make – Step-by-Step Recipe

 Rub the cucumbers with coarse salt and rinse them thoroughly under running water.

-2. Make cross cuts
+2. Make Cross Cuts

 Cut the cucumbers into 6–7 cm lengths.
 Stand each piece upright and make a cross (+) cut about three-quarters of the way down, leaving the bottom 1 cm intact so the cucumber doesn’t split completely.